 I knew that our city was experiencing a new sense of enthusiasm for what we could achieve, and I felt strongly that I wanted to take a leadership role in advancing Hattiesburg toward its full potential.

 When I asked the people of District 102 to allow me to represent my hometown, I only promised one thing: to put Hattiesburg first.
-Looking back on my first year and a half in this job, I can honestly say that I have done that.
+Looking back over the last eight years of service, I can honestly say that I have done that.

 This job has not always been easy.
 Sometimes putting Hattiesburg first means being an independent voice and saying “no” to things that run contrary to our best interests and values.